bkelemen56/SwiftKeyProject/README.md

 - Fast prediction of the next word
 - Simple user interface

+Exploratory data analysis is available at https://rpubs.com/bkelemen/swift_key_report_1.

-The application is accessible at http://bkelemen.shinyapps.io/pnw_app
+The application is accessible at http://bkelemen.shinyapps.io/pnw_app.

 Enjoy!